 The highest delivery rates would occur if \yr4 hit the trailing side of the Moon, though delivery efficiencies even along the midline of the Moon can be substantial.
-The impact corridor overplotted on Figure~\ref{fig:ejecta}: 81 of 410 clones that impact the Moon strike in regions with greater than 10\% delivery efficiency to the Earth.
+The impact corridor is overplotted on Figure~\ref{fig:ejecta}: 81 of 410 clones that impact the Moon strike in regions with greater than 10\% delivery efficiency to the Earth.
 Thus if \yr4 were to strike the Moon, then there is a 20\% chance that the delivery efficiency will be 10\% or higher.
-Together there is a joint 0.8\% chance of \yr4 1) striking the Moon in a region of high delivery efficiency.
+Together there is a joint 0.8\% chance of \yr4 1) striking the Moon and 2) impacting in a region of high delivery efficiency.
 The odds of such a scenario well exceed the usual threshold of concern for asteroid Earth impact warning systems which is one in a million \citep{milchesan05,roafarche21} suggesting that though the risk is low, it is not completely negligible.